Dadangdut33/Dadangdut33/README.md

 - Hi 👋🏻, my name is ~~Dadangdut33~~ Fauzan
 - I'm currently studying ✍🏻 as an Informatics Engineering student at UIN Jakarta
-- I like to code 💻 on my free time
+- I like games, anime, and stuff but I also like to code 💻 sometimes on my free time
 - Feel free to checkout my projects and contribute if you want to ^^
-- Check 👉🏻[this](https://github.com/users/Dadangdut33/projects/3) out to see what i'm currently working on
+- Check 👉🏻[this](https://github.com/users/Dadangdut33/projects/3) out to see what i'm currently working on (when i'm not busy with other stuff)

 <br />
 <br />